 Emily Garthwaite: I am mindful of my whiteness, of being British, of being a foreigner, the history of colonialism.
-What is my responsibility, how am I viewing a country and how am I telling a story.
-I want to make sure to tell stories appropriately, respectfully, and to help the community.
+What my responsibility is, how I am viewing a country and how I am telling a story.
+I want to make sure to tell stories appropriately, respectfully, and help the community.
 I want to make sure that I support Iranians and I listen to their stories and voices and appropriately share those stories within the cultural context and don’t place my values on them.

 IRANomad: Did you find the journey tiring at any point?

 Emily Garthwaite: Actually, I loved it.
 We did celebrate the days we were on the horse!
 We’d say “ah, today is a very good day” – a break from a lot of walking.
-Once you’re walking and walking with family as a photographer, as a tourist probably it’s different because you don’t have to keep up, but I have to keep up with them, because I had to photograph them.
-So, the physicality, … Muhammad is like a natural … and he’s so fast, but for me, I’m not used to be in that landscape.
+Once you’re walking and walking with the family as a photographer, as a tourist, it’s probably different because you don’t have to keep up, but I had to keep up with them, because I had to photograph them.
+Muhammad is like a natural …and he’s so fast, but as for me, I’m not used to being in that landscape.
 It’s so difficult to navigate those mountainsides.
 I don’t know what was harder – going up, or coming down!
-I loved the challenge, and felt so proud to be able to keep up, to work hard to be with the family and push my body.
-So for a few days I walked like crazy because I really wanted them to respect me so I tried really really hard for the first few days.
+I loved the challenge and felt so proud to be able to keep up, to work hard to be with the family, and push my body.
+So for a few days, I walked like crazy because I really wanted them to respect me so I tried really really hard for the first few days.
 I felt so proud to be involved in that dynamic.
-That was really interesting that I kept up with the family, I’m involved in the family, I’m helping the family with the donkeys, we are working as a team.
+It was really interesting that I kept up with the family, I was involved in the family, I helped the family with the donkeys, we worked as a team.
 I think it’s important for the people to know that the Bakhtiari people find kooch hard too.
-It’s not like this is a natural thing.
+It’s not a piece of cake for them either.
 They find things a lot easier than us, but they still find it challenging.
 It’s not an easy thing for anyone to do.
-If someone says to me “you left a sheep on top the hill and you have to go and get it”, I’d say “I need a cup of tea, and I’m going to have a little breather!”, and for the Baktiari, it’s simple, “ok, right, we’ll go up”.
+If someone says to me “you left a sheep on top of the hill and you have to go and get it”, I’d say “I need a cup of tea, and I’m going to have a little breath!”, but for the Bakhtiaris, it’s simply: “ok, right, we’ll go up”.

-You might think they have such a challenging life but in reality, this community find the stuff we find challenging really easy.
-They are able to go off tens of kilometres with sheep, and they do it with a lot of ease.
+You might think they have such a challenging life but in reality, this community finds the stuff we find challenging quite easy.
+They are able to go off tens of kilometres with sheep, and they do it with ease.
 They come back tired, but it comes naturally to them.

 IRANomad: What do you think are the potential challenges of running these tours?